warden-protocol/wardenprotocol/docs/docs/learn/whitepaper.md

 - [Download the PDF version](https://docs.wardenprotocol.org/The_Warden_Protocol_Whitepaper.pdf)

 :::warning
-Please note that we're currently developing a breaking update to the Warden Protocol.
-A new version of this Whitepaper is coming soon: it'll reflect the latest improvements to the protocol we've implemented.
+Please note that we're developing a major update to the Warden Protocol, introducing significant architectural and conceptual changes.
+We're currently revising this Whitepaper to reflect the latest improvements in the protocol.
+Stay tuned in for the new version!
 :::

 # Warden Protocol